DylanMeeus/springboot_jwt_blog/_posts/2016-09-15-angular-2-ngmodules.markdown

 ---

-[Angular 2](https://angular.io/) is inching closer and closer to the official 2.0 release.
-The Release Candidate (RC) 5 version of the framework introduced many new features that will make developing Angular 2 applications easier but also run better and faster.
+[Angular 2](https://angular.io/) has officially reached a major milestone, the [final 2.0 release](http://angularjs.blogspot.com/2016/09/angular2-final.html).
+The Release Candidate (RC) 5 version of the framework, released just a few weeks ago, introduced many new features that will make developing Angular 2 applications easier but also run better and faster.
 Among the new features is lazy loading support for the official router, Ahead-of-Time (AoT) compilation for components and services, a new and improved forms module, and a new decorator called @NgModule.

 **NgModule** aims to simplify the way you define and manage dependencies in your Angular 2 applications.
 Using `@NgModule` you can consolidate different components and services into cohesive blocks of functionality.